bcgov/sso-switchover-agent/README.md

 When and outage occurs, and the switchover agent is on, the `switch-to-golddr.sh` script will trigger.
 Setting gold-dr database to be the leader and spinning up the keycloak-dr instance.
 It will take about 10 to 15 minutes for keycloak to be back up and running.
 It will also attempt to put patroni-gold into standby mode, tracking any changes that occur in patroni-gold-dr.

 If patroni-gold is down, or the Gold cluster cannot be reached, it will not be put in standby mode.
-The github action will look like it failed, however keaycloak and patroni will have been successfully deployed in the Gold DR cluster.
+The github action will look like it failed, however keycloak and patroni will have been successfully deployed in the Gold DR cluster.

 If this script does not trigger you will have to do it manually either through github actions or your local development environment.
 Whether you trigger the scripts locally or through actions, the workflow is the same.
 The action is `Set the dr deployment to active`, the script is documented [below](#switch-to-golddr.sh).